SaintSkeeta/Sitecore-Nuget-Package-Discoverer/README.md

 `NugetPackageResolver.exe "D:\_Sitecores\Sitecore 7.1 rev. 140130.zip" "D:\temp\packages.7.1.140130.config"`

 For debugging, these arguments can be passed in on the Properties page of the NugetPackageResolver project, under the Debug tab.

+A third parameter for a single DLL is optional. i.e
+`NugetPackageResolver.exe "D:\_Sitecores\Sitecore 7.1 rev. 140130.zip" "D:\temp\packages.7.1.140130.config" "Newtonsoft.Json.dll`

+This searches for a package for the DLL specified.